 You'll also need to factor in living costs such as rent, food, household goods, travel expenses and leisure activities.
 Big cities such as Birmingham, Edinburgh and Manchester will be more expensive and the cost of living in London will be considerably more.
 It's vital that you do your research and figure out your finances before applying for a course.

-Almost half of full-time Masters students attempt to finance their tuition fees and living costs through part-time work, though non-EU students on a short-term study visa aren't able to do this.
+A lot of Masters students attempt to finance their tuition fees and living costs through part-time work, though non-EU students on a short-term study visa aren't able to do this.
 It's possible - albeit challenging - to work 10 to 15 hours per week and still achieve a healthy work-study balance.
 Working for the university, or from home, is ideal.

 Part-time study while working full time may also be a good option for you.
 To find out more, see working while studying.